colopl/app-store-server-library-dotnet/README.md

     TransactionId = request.TransactionId
 };

-NotificationHistoryResponse? notifications = await appStoreServerClient.GetNotificationHistory(appStoreRequest);
+NotificationHistoryResponse? notifications =
+    await appStoreServerClient.GetNotificationHistory(appStoreRequest);

 if (notifications != null)
 {
-    //ExtractNotificationInfo is a helper method that will ISignedDataVerifier.VerifyAndDecodeNotification for each notification and extract any required info results.Transactions.AddRange(await this.ExtractNotificationInfo(notifications));
+    //For clarity of this example, ExtractNotificationInfo is a helper method that will
+    //call ISignedDataVerifier.VerifyAndDecodeNotification for each notification and
+    //extract any required info
+    results.Transactions.AddRange(await this.ExtractNotificationInfo(notifications));

     //While there are more notifications to get, get them